Jane-Jianyang-Zhang/Fifteen/README.md

 # Fifteen
-A simple HTML game
+A simple HTML game.

 Tested on firefox 19 and chrome 26 with html5

 # How do I use it
-Download all files as a zip file
+Download all files as a zip file.

-Run fifteen.html
+Then run fifteen.html